Europe’s perpetual dance festival calendar

 ConTempo in Kaunas is a journey through the city that surpasses any ordinary sightseeing tour.
 The audience reaches the remotest corners of the old city, crossing the Aleksotas Bridge, the “longest” bridge in the world, though it spans a mere 256 meters.
 But rather than the physical measurement, the length in question here refers to the time that passes when crossing it.
 Once upon a time, the Julian calendar was used here on the former border with Russia, while the Prussian side opposite used the Gregorian calendar.
 Crossing the bridge meant overcoming a time difference of thirteen days.
 From here, the tour continues past a traffic island with shopping centers and a posh gated community to an enchanted restaurant, where visitors can enjoy a delicious meal before entering a park.
 There, in front of a huge screen, they experience the El Conde de Torrefiel company from Barcelona: In the middle of the performance, the dancers drive a flock of sheep through the audience.
 Unforgettable.

 Unforgettable because you remember the festival itself more clearly than the individual performances.
 Dance festivals like ConTempo are beacons of tourism.
 They invite you to enjoy a different kind of travel, away from the usual city tours with shopping and visits to churches, old towns, and castles.
-They bring people together and allow them to physically experience what cities and their cultures are really like.
+They bring people together, allowing them to physically feel what the cities and their cultures are really like.

 In the ball pool